braverymedia/braveryweb/articles/2017-08-01-no-you-dont-need-to-redesign-your-university-website.md

 Maybe just do a content audit or work with an agency partner to develop a better content strategy, especially if “you aren’t telling the story of your institution effectively” (source).
 It will cost you far less and bring you far more along than redesigning the entire institutional website.

-### What to do instead
+## What to do instead

 There are a number of smaller, cheaper, probably more effective things you can do to support the website you already have.

 First, go focus on your content.
 Rewrite it.
 Take better photos.
 Produce some videos.
 Your content is what tells your story, not the design.
 Do some information architecture work internally without a complete overhaul of your site.
 Even a basic content strategy is better than none.

-****Next,**** see what you can do outside of your website.
+**Next,** see what you can do outside of your website.
 Things like landing pages and microsites can be great ways to tell a focused story and drive traffic back to your most important pages and content.
 We’ve done this and seen incredible results.

-****Also,****[get in touch with Bravery](https://bravery.co).
+**Also,** [get in touch with Bravery](/contact/?utm_source=insight).
 Most folks don’t realize it, but we really do like just having conversations about what you can do to hit your goals.
 Free of charge, no strings.
 Our reputation in the higher ed space is built on relationships because we’ve been in your spot before.

 In the end, you probably don’t need to do a redesign right now.

 ---

-*[Bravery](https://bravery.co/) creates daring solutions to the core challenges facing institutions of higher learning.
-We also do a bit of big-thinking.
-We would love to talk to you about your upcoming projects.*
+## Let's lead with Bravery

+Are you ready to explore how to get the most out of your university website?
+Bravery Media [specializes in optimizing what you currently have](/services/?utm_source=insight), milking every bit of ROI from your existing web properties.
+It all starts with a conversation to see if we're a good fit.
+[Message us](/contact/?utm_source=insight) today.